GMBlackjack/ODESolver/README.md

 # ODESolver
-Working on an ODE Solver
+Working on an ODE Solver.

+Nothing really here yet, just getting it all working.

+Will be written in C.